 - Genetic syndrome

-- Infection passed from a mother to fetus inside the womb (rubella, herpes, etc.)
+- Infection passed from a mother to a fetus in the womb (Rubella, Cytomegalovirus (CMV))

 - Cardiovascular disease